Science

 Implementation:

-Science topics are taught in an order that makes sense in relation to other subjects and seasons.
-Teachers are provided with a clear knowledge maps which allows them to see the learning journey across Science for learners across all pathways.
-This enables teachers to know what prior learning and activities have taken place.
-Planning ensures that teachers are able to adapt lessons to ensure all learners can access challenging outcomes.
-Lessons are planned to enable children across the school to have hands-on experiences and take part in a range of experiments.
+All pupils have discrete science lessons across all Key Stages.
+We follow the National Curriculum and have designed a bespoke curriculum which is documented through knowledge maps and medium term planning for each topic across each Key Stage.
+Science topics are taught in an order that makes sense in relation to other subject topics and where appropriate are mapped to the English topic.
+Clear knowledge maps allows teachers to see the learning journey across Science for learners across all pathways which enables them to know what prior learning and teaching activities have taken place.
+Lessons are planned to enable children across the school to have hands-on experiences and take part in a range of practical experiments.
 Scientific enquiry takes place in every topic across the school and there is a coherent progression in the development of these skills across the year groups.
 Understanding in science is assessed regularly through a variety of formative assessment methods.
 Misconceptions are addressed immediately and where necessary, teachers will adjust subsequent lessons based on their assessments.
-Science resources at The Pines are regularly audited and we have a well-stocked science resource room and fully equipped science laboratory.
-This allows teachers to easily access the resources required for high quality teaching.
+We have a well-stocked science resource room and fully equipped science laboratory which allows teachers to easily access the resources required for high quality teaching.
 Where appropriate, high quality fiction and non-fiction texts are used to compliment science topics.

 Impact: